 Olympia Takes “Leadership” to a New Level!

 Leaders have a positive influence on themselves and others.
 Leadership is an action or way of being that influences an individual or group of individuals towards a goal.
-What becomes important in this conversation about leader and leadership are the goals we are striving for.
+What becomes important in this conversation about leadership and leadership are the goals we are striving for.
 At Olympia, we strive for 5 goals that will hopefully serve our needs and careers throughout the rest of our lives.

 - To be a Heart-Directed Learner who each day is willing to step out of their comfort zone to be one’s best.